PulteGroup, Inc. research snapshot

 Bearish case

-More likely if affordability worsens, incentives rise again, land costs pressure margin, orders turn negative, spec inventory grows, or investors rerate homebuilders toward recession-level multiples.
+More likely if affordability worsens, mortgage rates spike or consumer confidence drops, incentives rise again, land and oil costs pressure margins, orders turn negative, or investors rerate homebuilders toward recession-level multiples near 8x earnings.

 PHM AI technical analysis